 - Tibet is one part of China, thus Tibetans use the same official currency as all the other cities in China – CNY/RMB (Renminbi).
 The Yuan (Chinese: 元/圆/块, sign: ¥) is the basic unit of the RMB and generally refers to the Chinese currency on the international.

-Foreign tourists needs to know two important matters of Tibet tour, one is the foreign currency cannot be used directly in Tibet only the Chinese currency can circulate, another is coins in one Yuan and below are not acceptable in Tibet.
+Foreign tourists need to know two important matters that the foreign currency cannot be used directly in Tibet only the Chinese currency can circulate, and coins in one Yuan and below are not acceptable in Tibet.

 2. How to Exchange Foreign Currency in Tibet

 Foreign currency and traveler's checks can be exchanged only at the Bank of China (BOC).
-Thanks to the rapidly developed tourism of Tibet, Bank of China has one main office in Lhasa and many sub-branches in Lhasa, few sub-branches in Shigatse, Shannan (Lhoka), Qamdo, Nagqu and Nyingchi.
-Currently, there is no any branches or sub-branches in remote Ngari prefecture.
-Prepare engough cash if you will travel further to Ngari
+Thanks to the rapidly developed tourism of Tibet, Bank of China has one main office in Lhasa and many sub-branches in Lhasa, a few sub-branches in Shigatse, Shannan (Lhoka), Qamdo, Nagqu and Nyingchi.
+Currently, there are no any branches or sub-branches in remote Ngari prefecture.
+Prepare enough cash if you plan to travel further to Ngari.

 Tibet Autonomous Region Branch of Bank of China, a first-level branch in downtown Lhasa, Tibet (west of Potala Palace) offers the most convenient and efficient currency exchange service and options.
 Keep in mind that not every BOC sub-branch provides the currency exchange you hold, you can contact the branch to check whether it’s available or not.
 Be aware that business time of BOC is fixed in some specific time period, usually closed on Saturdays and Sundays.
 Click the http://www.bankofchina.com/en/ to get more detailed BOC branches' address and phone information.